3-Ingredient Chia PuddingJump To Recipe

 Once you make this 3-ingredient chia pudding, it will be a staple in your fridge.
 And then you can get fancy by blending it with fruits, like I did with my Berry Chia Pudding!
 Or you can mix in some cocoa powder like I did with my Chocolate Chia Pudding.

 I hope you love this healthy-ish feelgood 3-Ingredient Chia Pudding recipe.
 If you make it, please leave me a comment telling me how you like it, or use hashtag #feelgoodfoodie on Instagram so I can see your recreations.

-This post was originally published on April 28, 2017 and updated on June 23, 2018 with more images and details.
+This post was originally published on April 28, 2017 and updated on June 23, 2018 with more images, details and a VIDEO!.

 - 2 tablespoon chia seeds